Green Bay, Democrats dispute report that private group took over city's election administration

 Jeffreys said the city was “very much in touch” with the Wisconsin Elections Commission about its activities and “certainly adhered to the letter of the law.”

-The Spotlight report also included emails showing former Green Bay city clerk Kris Teske's frustration over the grant committee's involvement.
+The Spotlight report also included emails showing Teske’s frustration over the grant committee’s involvement.
 Teske wrote on Oct.
 22 that she was taking a leave of absence.
 She later took a similar position with neighboring Ashwaubenon.

 Teske didn’t respond to a request for comment.